MaleehahA02/Cpp_CS330/README.md

 ### Functions:

+The syntax for creating a function in C++ is as follows: </br>

+    void myFunction() {
+      // code to be executed
+    }
+* myFunction is the name of the function.
+* To create a function, its return value must be stated.
+In this case, its return value is "void" which means it does not have a return value.
+You can use int, string, void, etc.
+* To call the function, write the name of the function followed by () and ;.
+To call the function in this case, you would write myFunction();

 Below is an example of a function that takes in 2 numbers, multiplies them, and returns the output.

 Input: